 I am a 70-year-old woman with 15-year history of high blood pressure and one year of diabetics and taking medicine for both regularly.
 Now two months back, I was surprised to have my periods after a gap of 28 years.
-Again after two and half months today, I have again periods.
+Again after two and half months today, I have periods.
 I am very nervous, what is the reason for the same?
 Maybe my diabetic or blood pressure medicine or any other reason?
-I visit one gynecologist and she advised me some Elstale 500 for reducing bleeding.
+I visit a gynecologist and she advised me some Elstale 500 for reducing bleeding.
 Can you suggest what I should do?

 The postmenopausal spotting or bleeding should be evaluated cautiously because it can be one of the signs of underlying uterine cancer.
-But let me tell you that the most common cause for this kind of bleeding in post-menopausal women is the age-related thinning of the uterine lining due to deficiency of the estrogen hormone.
-And also that the incidence of endometrial cancer when one has post-menopausal bleeding is only 10-15%.
+But let me tell you that the most common cause for this kind of bleeding in postmenopausal women is the age-related thinning of the uterine lining due to deficiency of the estrogen hormone.
+Also that the incidence of endometrial cancer when one has postmenopausal bleeding is only 10-15%.
 But however, this 10-15% is very important to be not missed out as this can be easily treated by hysterectomy (removal of uterus and ovaries).
 Did you get your ultrasound done?
 It is important to look for the cause of bleeding as many other conditions like fibroids or polyps may be a cause for such bleeding.
 Also, it is important to look for the thickness of the endometrial lining which can hint if there could be any chance of cancer.
 And yes, you should get yourself examined by your gynecologist and also get a pap smear and endometrial aspiration biopsy done to rule out the remote possibility of cancer.
 Please share the ultrasound reports and your doctor's findings so that I can guide you through further.

 Gynecological check up.
 Ultrasound abdomen and pelvis.
 Pap smear.
-Endometrial + endocervical biopsy.Treatment plan:
+Endometrial + endocervical biopsy.

 Depends on the reports.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 First to carry out the hysteroscopy biopsy and D and C, in case of non-malignity we do not need to opt for hysterectomy even with the endometrial thickness of 9 mm ...
 A thickness of more than 5 mm is considered abnormal and Read full